Tierion/boltwall/README.md

 4. `POST http://localhost:5000/invoice` with the following JSON body to get a new invoice (there is no relation to any lsat and so cannot be used for authentication): `{ "amount": 30 }`

-5. `GET http://localhost:5000/invoice` with the appropriate LSAT in Authorization header (even with missing payment hash) will return the status of the associated invoice
+5. `GET http://localhost:5000/invoice?id=[payment hash]` returns information for invoice with given payment hash including payment status and payreq.

 Read more about the REST API in the [documentation](#documentation).